Archibald C. Freeman

-Archibald C. "Archy" Freeman (August 13, 1847 – January 26, 1918) was an American soldier who received the Medal of Honor for valor during the American Civil War.
+Archibald C. Freeman (August 13, 1847 – January 26, 1918) was an American soldier who received the Medal of Honor for valor during the American Civil War.

 Biography

 Freeman joined the Army from Newburgh, New York, in July 1862, claiming to be 18 years old.
 He served in the 124th New York Infantry and was promoted to Corporal less than two weeks prior to his MOH action.
 He received the Medal of Honor on December 1, 1864, for his actions at the Battle of Spotsylvania Court House, and was mustered out with his regiment in June 1865.

 After the war, he moved to Limestone County, Texas, where he married Orena A. McBay.

 They seem to have had six children, two daughters, and four sons.
 They had five of their children that lived to adulthood.